openhab/openhab-docs/appendix/contributing.md

 But do not worry - if you are not clear, which category your issue belongs to - we will redirect you, if necessary.

+Please pay attention to the respective `CONTRIBUTING.md` file in all of these repositories.
+They include further details on how to report an issue or file a pull request.

 ## Community Guidelines

 We want to keep the openHAB community awesome, growing and collaborative.
 We need your help to keep it that way.
 To help with this we've come up with some general guidelines for the community as a whole:

 * **Be nice:** Be courteous, respectful and polite to fellow community members: no regional, racial, gender, or other abuse will be tolerated.
 We like nice people